lywebdev/driveme/backend/README.md

 - **postalCode**: The postal code of the transport location.
 - **transport**: A reference to the transport associated with this location.

+## Authentication Middleware

+This middleware handles user authentication by verifying JSON Web Tokens (JWT) stored in cookies.
+It includes two main functions: `isUserLoggedIn` and `isUserLoggedOut`.

+### Functions

+- **unauthorizedResponse**: Sends a 401 Unauthorized response with a message.
+- **isUserLoggedIn**: Checks if the user is logged in by verifying the JWT in the cookies.
+  - If the token is missing or invalid, it sends an unauthorized response.
+  - If the token is valid, it attaches the user information to the request object and calls the next middleware.
+- **isUserLoggedOut**: Checks if the user is logged out by verifying the absence of a valid JWT in the cookies.

+  - If the token is present and valid, it sends an unauthorized response.
+  - If the token is missing or invalid, it calls the next middleware.

+  ## User Routes

+This file defines the routes for user-related operations.
+It uses Express to create a router and includes middleware for authentication.

+### Routes

+- **Public Routes**:

+  - `POST /login`: Allows users to log in.
+This route is accessible only if the user is logged out.
+Uses `auth.isUserLoggedOut` middleware.

+- **Protected Routes**:
+  - All routes below require the user to be logged in.
+Uses `auth.isUserLoggedIn` middleware.
+  - `GET /`: Retrieves all users.
+Uses `usersController.findAll`.
+  - `POST /`: Creates a new user.
+Uses `usersController.store`.
+  - `GET /logout`: Logs out the user.
+Uses `usersController.logout`.

+  ## Index.js

+This file sets up the main router for the application and includes the user routes.

+### Imports

+- **express**: The Express framework.
+- **usersRoutes**: The routes for user-related operations.

+### Router Setup

+- **router.use("/users", usersRoutes)**: Mounts the user routes at the `/users` path.